-At NNINS, we know two things: many Virginians are subject to the effects of flooding and many believe their home is covered for flood damage by their homeowner’s policy.
+At NNINS, we know two things: some Virginians are subject to the effects of flooding and many believe their home is covered for flood damage with their homeowners insurance.
 The fact is standard home insurance policies do not cover flood damage.
-Let us explain, clear up any confusion and help your family be as prepared as possible.
+Let us explain, clear up any confusion, and help your family be as prepared as possible.

 Virginia Watersheds Map courtesy of Virginia Department of Game and Inland Fisheries

 Congress acknowledged this growing weather issue and the shortcomings of traditional flood relief programs in 1968 and passed the National Flood Insurance Act, a federally backed program managed by the Federal Emergency Management Administration (FEMA).
 Today, the NFIP program provides separate flood insurance to U.S. property owners.
 Virginia's Flood Risk Information System (VFRIS) strives to develop accurate maps of flood hazard zones and improve floodplain management.
 You can use their handy map tool to locate and see if your property is within the Special Flood Hazard Area.

 If you live in a flood-prone area, flood insurance is advisable and may be required through the NFIP.
 It's important to note there is a 30-day waiting period from date of purchase before your policy goes into effect, with some exceptions.
 It's also important to know over 2000 homes flooded outside of the identified flood zones after Hurricane Matthew.

 So don't wait.
 Virginia flood maps have recently changed and your property could be at risk even if it's not in an identified flood zone.
 Contact your independent agent and discuss your risk annually.
 Remember, your standard homeowner’s policy does not cover flood damage.